 The shoulder is a ball and socket made up of three main bones, ligaments, muscles, and tendons—all providing people with a wide range of movements.
 While some victims experience symptoms of a shoulder injury right after a car accident, others may not feel any discomfort for days or longer after the wreck.
 Shoulder pain, stiffness in the shoulder, and difficulty moving the arm are a few of the symptoms of a shoulder injury.
 After a car accident, here are some other common shoulder injuries:

-If you suffered a shoulder injury in an auto crash, you could be off work for months or longer while you receive treatment for your injuries.
+If you suffered a shoulder injury in a car crash, you could be off work for months or longer while you receive treatment for your injuries.
 You may be entitled to compensation for your medical bills, lost wages, and pain and suffering from the negligent driver.
-However, you need an experienced car accident attorney to help you obtain the full value of your claim.
-Find out about your legal options and how we can help you fight for what you deserve.
-Call our office today to schedule your free consultation.